 I think it's wonderful that every adopted child has one great blessing - come what may, they always know they're wanted.
 If you were adopted you were wanted.
 Adoption is no accident!
-And since Jesus has adopted you it means He loves you, and wants you.
+And since Jesus has adopted you it means God loves you, and wants you with Him.